 We don’t focus our attention on what is seen but on what is unseen.
 For what is seen is temporary, but the unseen realm is eternal 2 Corinthians 4:18 TPT

-As we gradually close out Surge RENEWED, what would you say is your expectation looking forward?
-Is it merely the expectation of the Kingly breakfast you have in mind for Monday morning (and that’s honestly okay!), or is your heart really full of an expectation of a move of God this year?
+What would you say is your expectation looking forward?
+Is your heart really full of an expectation of a move of God in the second half of this year?
 Are you expectant of seeing God work in you and use you more than ever?

 Are you like an expectant lover, living each moment on tiptoes, ready for a love-soaked surprise- or are you merely going through ‘the whole christian thing’ flat footed, second-guessing, unsure whether he’s even serious about the relationship?